ybizeul/StreamDeckWS/README.md

 ![nodered8](doc/images/nodered8.png)

-Please share all the great things you are doing with Stream Deck SD !
+Please share all the great things you are doing with Stream Deck WS !